shemanaev/updtr/README.md

   -
     # array of image names
     # can be with tag or without
-    # tagger names has higher priority
+    # tagged names has higher priority
     names: [shemanaev/updtr]
     # url to changelog
     url: https://github.com/shemanaev/updtr